 - You’re avoiding meaningful topics and feel like roommates.

-Couples therapy approaches like Emotionally Focused Therapy and the Gottman Method have strong evidence for helping couples learn constructive dialogue and rebuild connection.3
+Couples therapy approaches like Emotionally Focused Therapy and the Gottman Method show evidence of improving communication and relationship satisfaction in meta-analytic research3.

 How to find the right therapist: